SchneiderMarius/SchneiderMarius.github.io/_pages/about.md

 I graduated from Goethe University in 2019 with both a Bachelor's and a Master's degree in Physics.
 I then completed a PhD in Systems and Computational Neuroscience under the supervision of [Martin Vinck](https://www.martinvinck.com/) at the [Ernst Strüngmann Institute (ESI) for Neuroscience](https://www.esi-frankfurt.de/) in Frankfurt, affiliated with the [International Max Planck Research School (IMPRS) for Neural Circuits](https://brain.mpg.de/imprs).
 I defended my PhD with highest honors at Radboud University Nijmegen in May 2024.

-My research explores how the brain achieves flexible information processing, focusing on how different cell types and brain regions integrate sensory information to drive behavior.
-To address these questions, I employ detailed biophysical modeling, advanced machine learning techniques, and large-scale, multi-areal electrophysiological recordings.
+My research investigates how the brain achieves flexible information processing, focusing on how different cell types and brain regions integrate sensory information to drive behavior.
+To address these questions, I use detailed biophysical modeling, state-of-the-art machine learning techniques, and the analysis of large-scale, multi-real electrophysiological recordings.

 In my free time, I enjoy running, working out at the gym, spending time at the beach, traveling, and listening to music.